Our families can play a key role in our mental health and wellbeing. We often learn the skills to manage life’s difficulties from our family.

-If you notice behaviour changes or feel like something is wrong with your loved one, reaching out first often helps.
+If you notice behaviour changes or feel like something is not right with your loved one, reaching out first often helps.
 The way in which you help can vary, depending on your relationship with the person.
-Knowing how and what to say to someone feeling distress can help them greatly.
-Even if they deny they have a problem at first, they may agree to seek help in time.
+Knowing how and what to say to someone in distress can be a great help.
+Even if they deny they have a problem at first, keep the doors of communication open as they may come back to you later.
+They may agree to seek help in time.

 A closer look

 Supportive family relationships can be a protective factor for mental health

 The risk of developing anxiety or depression may decrease when you’re able to trust and rely on close relationships for support.
 (Source)

 Domestic violence has negative impacts on families